Hiking Essentials - Weather Considerations

 Many of us love to swim (sometimes in cold water), take baths or showers, and otherwise get near or into water as often as we can.
 One significant difference with rain is that we can’t control it in any way, and it sometimes comes at a time we wouldn’t choose.
 Our discomfort regarding rain can also be seen as a symptom of our culture’s alienation from nature.

-It’s true that hiking for long distances in heavy rain can be a bit dispiriting for some people -- especially in colder temperatures -- although if you’re a seasoned hiker with an adventurous and positive frame of mind, it’s also possible to find rain-hiking to be an invigorating, stimulating, and refreshing experience, believe it or not.
+It’s true that hiking for long distances in heavy rain (which happens extremely rarely, and most years not at all on our hikes) can be a bit dispiriting for some people -- especially in colder temperatures -- although if you’re a seasoned hiker with an adventurous and positive frame of mind, it’s also possible to find rain-hiking to be an invigorating, stimulating, and refreshing experience, believe it or not.

 Most important is that you avoid getting simultaneously wet and cold, which the right clothing and rainwear should protect you from.
 A strong likelihood of torrential rains, flooding, or gale-force winds does provide a good reason to consider staying home -- and such conditions, which don’t occur often in the northeastern United States, usually lead Wild Earth Adventures day hikes to be cancelled.